orblivion/orblivion/README.md

 Angular / Typescript

 Dashsee ("Dash" + "Odysee") was an attempt to allow holders of the Dash cryptocurrency to interact with the LBRY system in an interface similar to Odysee.
-The backend of it didn't pan out, but I made a simple frontend that had basic browsing capabilities of Odysee.
+The backend of it didn't pan out, but I made a simple frontend that copies the (very) basic browsing capabilities of Odysee.

 # Exercises/Samples
   * **[Python - A file import plugin for Inkscape](https://github.com/orblivion/hpgl-coding-test)**